 Lab reports for Quantitative Analysis are more detailed than those in General or Organic Chemistry labs.
-The lab report is an IMPORTANT part of a laboratory course.
+The lab report is an IMPORTANT part of a laboratory course, both at the undergraduate and graduate levels.
 It allows one to articulate the experimental work in report form and reflect on the data.

-Basic formatting:

-- Size 12, Times New Roman font, 1-inch margins, double-spaced. - Page numbers are required: bottom center of each page.
-Print reports double-sided if possible. - Define each lab report section in bold (Introduction, etc.) with respective element names. - Use of SUBSCRIPTS and SUPERSCRIPTS is required. - Lab reports must have good spelling, sentence structure, etc. Do not use run-on sentences, fragments, or personal pronouns (I, we, me, etc.).
-PROOFREAD! - All parts of report must be typed (example/skeletal equations and calculations in the Results Section are an exception). - Keep entire tables on a single page.
-If you split a table, include column/row headings again.
+Basic formatting: 12pt Times New Roman font, 1 inch margins double-spaced, and print the lab reports double-sided.
+Lab reports must be stapled!
+Define each section of a lab report in bold (Introduction, etc.) with respective element names below.
+Use of SUBSCRIPTS and SUPERSCRIPTS is required.
+Lab reports must have good spelling, sentence structure, etc. Do not use run-on sentences, fragments, or personal pronouns (I, we, me, etc.).
+PROOFREAD!